Flights to get there soon

-Average rainfall for October in Bangkok275.8 mm
+Average rainfall for December in Bangkok9.9 mm

 Thailand is one of the most popular countries in the Southeast Asia, opening its doors to over 32 million travellers a year.
 It famously serves up a well-trod backpacker route of gleaming temples, sandy beaches, spectacular islands, frenetic cities – and legendary full moon parties.